 CDP established a supervisory board in compliance with Decree 231 for the purpose of monitoring the risks of potential criminal and administrative liabilities (the "Supervisory Board").
 Decree 231 established the criminal and administrative liability of a corporation in the event that senior managers, subordinates or individuals acting on behalf of CDP and in its name violate criminal provisions in the interest and for the benefit of the corporation.
-For the purpose of avoiding and reducing the risk of such liability, Decree 231 requires corporations to adopt an organisational model in order to monitor business activities and internal procedures in order to prevent any kind of violation.
+For the purpose of avoiding and reducing the risk of such liability, CDP has also adopted a Model 231 that is aimed at preventing potential sanctions deriving from specific crimes identified in the Decree 231 itself and monitoring business activities and internal procedures in order to prevent any kind of violation.